 Pedestrians are vulnerable road users and suffer the most severe consequences in collisions with other road users, because they are unprotected against the speed and mass of the crash opponent.
-Collisions in which pedestrians cause injury to others are very rare.

 About 15 - 25% of all journeys are undertaken on foot.
-Some groups walk more than others, which is also reflected in their involvement in crashes.
-Age groups for which walking is particularly common are children and seniors .
+Some groups walk more than others.
+Age groups for which walking is particularly common are children and seniors.
 Half of all pedestrian fatalities in Europe are aged 65 or over.
 In particular, from 70 years on, the number of pedestrian fatalities increases significantly.

-Pedestrians comprise around 20% of all road deaths in the EU, a proportion that has remained stable over the last decade.
-The proportion of fatalities who are pedestrians is much higher for females compared to males.
-The number of pedestrians killed declined by around 20% between 2010 and 2018.

-Most pedestrian injuries occur in urban areas and indeed pedestrians account for 38% of all road deaths in such areas.
+Pedestrians comprise just under 20% of all road deaths in the EU, a proportion that has declined slightly over the last decade.
+The number of pedestrians killed declined by around 30% between 2012 and 2022.
+Most pedestrian crashes occur in urban areas: pedestrians account for 38% of all road deaths in such areas.
 Cars account for over 70% of vehicles hitting pedestrians.
 Most crashes involving pedestrians occur while crossing the road and frequently at pedestrian crossings which are usually the location at which roads are most often crossed.
-This indicates that more care is needed when designing these crossings.